 How to Make Rings in an Hour

 Rings are my favorite piece of jewelry to collect, wear and make.
-Fortunately, learning how to make rings is quite easy, and the ring design possibilities are endless when you combine sterling silver wire with basic metalsmithing and texturing tools such as hammers and files.
-I prefer standard 8-gauge half-round, but you could use 6- to 10-gauge round, half-round, flat or square wire, as well.
+Learning how to make rings is easy and opens up endless possibilities for personalization.
+Start with simple ring bands or stacking rings you can make by simply combining silver wire with basic metalsmithing and texturing tools likes hammers and files.
+I prefer standard 8-gauge half-round wire for ring making, but you could use 6- to 10-gauge round, half-round, flat or square wire, as well.
 Branch out to alternative metals such as copper, and you’ve multiplied your ring-making options even further.
-And then, there are patinas you can add with products such as liver of sulfur; the options are truly endless!
+Then there are patinas you can add with products like liver of sulfur; the options are truly endless!

-To start learning on how to make rings, let’s focus on one type of ring.
+To learn how to make rings, let’s focus on one type of ring.
 This simple step-by-step tutorial will walk you through how to make a silver ring using simple tools for metalsmithing jewelry.
+Then you can use these basic steps to make ring bands for more elaborate rings, like rings set with stones or other designs.

-Easy Ring Making: How to Make Textured Sterling Silver Stack Rings
+Easy Ring Making: How to Make Sterling Silver Stack Rings

 - 3–4″ piece of narrow paper, scissors